Skip to main content

 Hormone optimization protocols can be viewed as a counter-force to these epigenetic changes.
 While the therapy may not directly reverse all methylation patterns, restoring a healthy hormonal milieu creates a cellular environment that favors the expression of genes associated with optimal function.

 Testosterone, for example, is a powerful signaling molecule that influences the transcription of hundreds of genes related to muscle protein synthesis, neuronal health, and metabolic regulation.
-By re-establishing a robust androgenic signal, TRT promotes a pattern of that counteracts the dysfunctional state induced by EDCs.
+By re-establishing a robust androgenic signal, TRT promotes a pattern of gene expression that counteracts the dysfunctional state induced by EDCs.

 The use of agents like Clomiphene or Tamoxifen in post-TRT protocols operates on a similar principle, selectively modulating estrogen receptors to shift gene expression in a way that favors the upregulation of the HPG axis.